BGI-Qingdao/SLR-superscaffolder/src/utils/README.md

 ## linear\_fitting

-Linear fitting with least sqrt method.
+Linear fitting with the least square method.

 ## log